NavneethJayendran/StillingerWeberMDMC/README.md

 `echo "This is a modified file." > newfile.txt`  <br />
 `git status`

 Git tells you that newfile.txt is already staged and ready to commit, but it also says newfile.txt has been modified and hasn't been staged for a commit.
-If you try to commit now, you will be committing the old version that read "This is a new file." instead of the new version which reads "This is a new file."
-This can be resolved by adding again.
+If you try to commit now, you will be committing the old version that read "This is a new file." instead of the new version which reads "This is a modified file."
+This difference can be resolved by adding again.
+Run:

 `git add newfile.txt`  <br />
 `git status`